-Since the class instances are shared among threads the data field are automatically thread-shared.
-No action is needed, however access to data field is, in general thread unsafe, and the same comments and recommendations done for Case A are valid.
+Since the class instances are shared among threads the data fields are automatically thread-shared.
+No action is needed, however access to the data fields is in general thread unsafe, and the same comments and recommendations for Case A are valid.

 2.14.3.2.8.
-Case H: thread-sahred class instance(s), thread-local and instance-local data field
+Case H: thread-shared class instance(s), thread-local and instance-local data field

 This is the most complex case and it is relatively common in Geant4 Version 10.0.
-For example G4ParticleDefinition instances are shared among the threads, but the G4ProcessManager pointer data field needs to be thread and instance local.
-To obtain thread-safe code two possible solutions exists:
+For example G4ParticleDefinition instances are shared among the threads, but the G4ProcessManager pointer data field needs to be thread- and instance-local.
+To obtain thread-safe code two possible solutions exist:

 - Use the split-class mechanism.
 This requires some deep understanding of Geant4 multi-threading and coordination with the kernel developers.
-Split-classes result in thread-safe code with good CPU performances, however they also require modification in other aspects of kernel category (in particular they require changes in run category).
-The idea behind the split-class mechanism is that each thread-shared instance of G4Class initializes the thread-local data fields copying the initial status from the equivalent instance of the master, that is guaranteed to be fully configured.
-Additional details on split classes are available in a dedicated section - If performances are not a concern a simpler solution is available.
+Split-classes result in thread-safe code with good CPU performance, however they also require modification in other aspects of the kernel category (in particular the run category).
+The idea behind the split-class mechanism is that each thread-shared instance of G4Class initializes the thread-local data fields by copying the initial status from the equivalent instance of the master, which is guaranteed to be fully configured.
+Additional details on split classes are available in a dedicated section.
+An important side effect of the split-class mechanism is that exactly the same number of instances of G4Class must exist in each thread (e.g. the full set of G4Particles owned by the master is shared by threads.
+If a new particle is created, this has to be shared by all threads). - If performance is not a concern a simpler solution is available.
 This is a simplified version of the split-class mechanism that does not copy the initial status of the thread-local data field from the master thread.
-A typical example is a cache variable that reduces CPU usage storing in memory the value of a CPU intensive calculation for several events.
+A typical example is a cache variable that reduces CPU usage, storing in memory the value of a CPU intensive calculation for several events.
 In such a case the G4Cache utility class can be employed (see G4Cache).